n-e/smallmlvalidator/README.md

 SmallMlValidator checks that a string conforms to a small subset of html that is safe for embedding in html documents, xml documents and tsv files.

+The exact format is defined in validator.pegjs which hopefully should be self-explanatory.

 For sanitizing the user input, you might try my other projects cnitize and SmallMlSanitizer